withaspirit/Elevator-Simulation/README.md

 ## Instructions

 This project requires at least [JDK17](https://www.oracle.com/java/technologies/downloads/) to run.
 Note that this project is set up as a Maven project.
-In Eclipse, it requires the [M2Eclipse](https://www.eclipse.org/m2e/) plugin.
+In Eclipse, it was developed with version [4.22.0]( https://projects.eclipse.org/projects/eclipse/releases/4.22.0).
+It requires the [M2Eclipse](https://www.eclipse.org/m2e/) plugin.
 Most Eclipse downloads already include M2Eclipse, but if your system does not have it, download instructions can be found [here](https://stackoverflow.com/a/13640110).

 <details>
   <summary>Downloading a Release / Iteration Code</summary>
     <br>

 1. Choose the tag for the iteration.
-For example v0.1 refers to iteration 1.
+For example, v0.1 refers to iteration 1.

 ![Picture1](https://user-images.githubusercontent.com/71390371/152629966-a56e28e7-1c0d-4dca-a3f3-d64325755f05.png)